-Fracking is a relatively new way of producing natural gas – in the short time it has been implemented, fracking has been linked to many health and environmental problems.
-The process uses toxic chemicals, threatens drinking water, triggers earthquakes, contributes to global warming, and damages habitat.
+Fracking is a relatively new way of producing natural gas, but in the short time since its implementation – fracking has been linked to many health and environmental problems.
+The production process uses toxic chemicals; threatens drinking water; triggers earthquakes; contributes to global warming, and damages the natural habitat.
 Wastewater from fracking contains potentially toxic chemicals.
-Underground water supplies are becoming contaminated from fracking, through migration of gas and frack fluid underground.
+Underground water supplies are becoming contaminated from fracking through the migration of gas and frack fluid underground.

 What the Frack?

-Hydraulic fracturing, or fracking, is a drilling technique used for extracting oil or natural gas from deep underground.
-In order to hydraulically fracture rock and extract the hydrocarbons, large quantities of water and chemicals must be injected underground posing a threat to local water resources.
+Hydraulic fracturing, or fracking – is a drilling technique used for extracting oil or natural gas from deep underground.
+In order to hydraulically fracture rock and extract the hydrocarbons, large quantities of water and chemicals must be injected underground – posing a threat to local water resources.
 During the fracking process, water is mixed with various chemicals to make a toxic brew called frack fluid.
-The federal government doesn’t require drilling companies to disclose the ingredients used in fracking fluids, and of the states that allow fracking, only three have mandated companies release this information.
+The federal government does not require drilling companies to disclose the ingredients used in fracking fluids, and of the states that allow fracking – only three have mandated that companies release this information.

 Facts on Fracking:

-- Fracked wells across the U.S. between 2005 and 2015 used at least: 5 billion pounds of hydrochloric acid, 1.2 billion pounds of petroleum distillates, which can include toxic and cancer-causing agents, and 445 million pounds of methanol.
+- Between 2005 and 2015, fracked wells across the U.S. used at least 5 billion pounds of hydrochloric acid, 1.2 billion pounds of petroleum distillates – which can include toxic and cancer-causing agents – and 445 million pounds of methanol.

 - 14 leading fracking companies used 780 million gallons of 750 different chemicals.

-- EPA estimated that 70 to 140 billion gallons of water were used to fracture just 35,000 wells in the United States.
+- The EPA has estimated that 70 to 140 billion gallons of water were used to fracture just 35,000 wells in the United States.

 - There are already more than 1,000 documented cases of water contamination from fracking.

-- A Duke study examining 60 sites in New York and Pennsylvania found systematic evidence for methane contamination in household drinking water.
+- A Duke University study examining 60 sites in New York and Pennsylvania, found systematic evidence for methane contamination in household drinking water.

 Action 1: Global Goodness

 - Reduce your energy consumption.
-Simply stated, the less natural gas energy you consume, the less that needs to be extracted from our planet.
+Simply stated, the less energy from natural gas that you consume – the less that needs to be extracted from our planet.

 Action 2: Planet Protector